Nazar Parnitskyi

 Nazar Parnitskyi (Nazar Parnicki, born 13 October 2006) is an international speedway rider from Ukraine.

 Speedway career

 In 2023, Parnitskyi rode for Unia Leszno during the 2023 Polish speedway season and remained with the club for the 2024 season.

-He represented the Ukraine national speedway team during the European Team Speedway Championship in both the 2023 and 2024.
+Parnitskyi represented the Ukraine national speedway team during the European Team Speedway Championship in both the 2023 and 2024.

 In 2024, Parnitskyi came to prominence after completing a 15-point maximum when qualifying for the final series of the 2024 SGP2 (the World U21 Championship).
 He then won the Riga round of the SGP2 before claiming the silver medal.

 Also in 2024, Parnitskyi made history as the first Ukrainian winner of a major speedway championship, becoming the European U19 champion after winning the gold medal at the U19 European Championship.

+In 2026, Parnitskyi was named as the replacement for Tai Woffinden for the 2026 Speedway Grand Prix (world championship).